concrete-mixer/concrete-mixer/README.md

 ### What's it written in?

 The audio processing is written in [ChucK](http://chuck.cs.princeton.edu).
 A small shell script is used to initiate playback.
+Soundcloud playlist download is facilitated with a python script.

 ## Prerequisites